venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_etherring_trafficgen.md

 [TOC]

 # Introduction
 This application illustrates the simultaneous configuration and usage of redundancy traffic (Real-time) and background LWIP traffic in the Ether-Ring topology.
-The Ether-ring TrafficGen application allows configuring traffic profiles such as Tx Heavy, Rx Heavy, and Symmetric for redundancy traffic.
+The Ether-ring TrafficGen application allows configuring traffic profiles such as Transmit Heavy, Receive Heavy, and Symmetric for redundancy traffic.
 Each node either acts as a TCP Server or TCP Client in the network, and LWIP traffic will be sent from the client to the server in the background.

 The purpose of this application is to perform Latency benchmarking with different traffic profiles for redundancy traffic with LWIP running in the background.
 The idea is to calculate the Latency without depending on the PTP GET_CURRENT_TIMESTAMP.
 This is because the timestamp is not accurate due to the delay added by IOCTL calls and the PTP timestamp in the FIFO model.

 This application enables both MAC ports by default and each node is connected to its neighbouring node in a loop.
 This application uses Ether-ring (‘802.1CB-like’) to support Packet Duplication, Ring Termination in Hardware and Duplicate Rejection in Software.

-\image html etherring_topology.png Ether-Ring Topology width=20%

 The example application opens two DMA TX channels and two DMA RX channels.
 The TX0 and RX0 DMA channels are dedicated to handling redundancy packets via the Ether-Ring Driver, ensuring reliable data transmission even in case of failures.
 The TX1 and RX1 DMA channels are reserved for LWIP Background traffic.

+# Ether-Ring overview
+Please refer **[here](\ref ETHERRING_OVERVIEW)** for Ether-Ring overview

 # Traffic Profiles for Redundancy Traffic
 The redundancy traffic is divided into 3 types to perform Latency benchmarking based on use case.
 The application can configure all the Zones in one of the following types by modifying the `gTrafficProfile` variable in the code:

-- **Tx Heavy**: The redundancy traffic transmitted from the CPU is more compared to the traffic received by the CPU.
+- **Transmit Heavy**: The redundancy traffic transmitted from the CPU is more compared to the traffic received by the CPU.
 This traffic type simulates the majority of Zonal controllers in Automotive, where multiple Ethernet streams are periodically sent to the "CENTRAL COMPUTE."
-- **Rx Heavy**: The redundancy traffic received to the CPU is more compared to the traffic transmitted from CPU.
+- **Receive Heavy**: The redundancy traffic received to the CPU is more compared to the traffic transmitted from CPU.
 This simulates the Zonal Controller where the streams received are more compared to the streams sent.
 - **Symmetric Traffic**: This traffic type configures the zones to send and receive same data rate of Real-time ethernet traffic periodically.

-## Tx-Heavy(Profile-A)
+## Transmit-Heavy(Profile-A)
-  \image html tp1.PNG Tx Heavy Traffic profile with each nodes acting as transmitter and subsequent receiver of each stream width=55%
+  \image html tp1.PNG Transmit Heavy Traffic profile with each nodes acting as transmitter and subsequent receiver of each stream width=55%

-By default, the application configures the Traffic profile as "Tx Heavy."
-The user can modify the configuration by changing the value of `gTrafficProfile` in the code (e.g., `gTrafficProfile = TRAFFIC_PROFILE_B;` for Rx Heavy) based on the use case.
+By default, the application configures the Traffic profile as "Transmit Heavy."
+The user can modify the configuration by changing the value of `gTrafficProfile` in the code (e.g., `gTrafficProfile = TRAFFIC_PROFILE_B;` for Receive Heavy) based on the use case.

-## Rx-Heavy(Profile-B)
+## Receive-Heavy(Profile-B)
- \image html tp2.PNG Rx-Heavy Traffic with each nodes acting as transmitter and subsequent receiver of each stream width=55%
+ \image html tp2.PNG Receive-Heavy Traffic with each nodes acting as transmitter and subsequent receiver of each stream width=55%

 ## Symmetric Traffic(Profile-C)
  \image html tp3.PNG Symmetric Traffic with each nodes acting as transmitter and subsequent receiver of each stream width=55%